Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 - You can use sound to enhance your ad, but note that your ads should still be understandable without the sound for users who browse Facebook with the sound off on their devices.

-There are many ways—both free and paid—that you can market your Facebook Shop products to followers and larger audiences, including:
+There are many ways—both free and paid—that you can market your Facebook Shop products to followers and larger audiences, including the following:

 - Featuring products and specials via boosted posts—which are regular posts that, for a small fee, can reach a large, targeted audience.